 Countries that eat the most meat – ranked

-The data below is from Our World in Data and ranks the average daily meat consumption of a nation, measured in grams per person per day.
+The data below is from Our World in Data and ranks the average daily meat consumption of 173 countries or territories, measured in grams per person per day.
 The data is from 2013, the most recent available.

 |1||Hong Kong SAR, China||419.6|